 Jose Altuve hit three home runs in one of the most dominant postseason performances ever

-Mattress Mack stepped up for Houston during Hurricane Harvey — and he had an Astros playoff moment.
+Mattress Mack stepped up for Houston during Hurricane Harvey — and he's always backed the Houston Astros.
 (Photo @MarkBermanFox26.)

 Jose & Nina Altuve, Kara & Lance McCullers Jr.